Review by Woodrow Phoenix

 This glittering work by Steve Englehart and Marshall Rogers from 1977 has proved incredibly influential, inspiring both Tim Burton’s Batman movies and Bruce Timm and Paul Dini’s Batman: The Animated Series.

 Batman: Strange Apparitions features an introduction by Englehart and a new cover by Marshall Rogers and Terry Austin.
 It is incredible that such a major contribution to the Batman mythos has been out of print for years, but as of this writing it still is.
-It is reprinted (badly) in the hardcover Legends of the Dark Knight: Marshall Rogers, lacking the chapters drawn by Simonson that begin this story arc, and a long out of print Egmont digest in the UK.
-If you don’t mind some detective work yourself, your best bet is to track down the individual Detective Comics 469-479.
-It’s worth the effort.
+It is reprinted (badly) in the hardcover Legends of the Dark Knight: Marshall Rogers, without the two chapters by Simonson, and in a long out of print Egmont digest.
+UK readers can now find it in a hardcover edition as part of the Eaglemoss Collection of DC Graphic Novels.

 Englehart and Rogers re-united decades later for the follow-up Dark Detective.